 - 1 clove garlic,

-- 1/4 inch knob of fresh ginger (or more)
+- ¼ inch knob of fresh ginger (or more)

-- 1 tsp lime juice
+- 1 teaspoon lime juice

-Combine all ingredients in a food processor or blender and process until very smooth and creamy.
+- Combine all ingredients in a food processor or blender and process until very smooth and creamy.